kaiz16/zg-xkb/README.md

 ## Burmese Keyboard and Fonts

-- This is a Burmese Zawgyi keyboard which is based on xkb default keyboard.
+- This is a Burmese Zawgyi keyboard, based on xkb default keyboard.
-- It also includes **Zenity GUI Application** so you can switch to Zawgyi or Unicode with **Myanmar Font Switcher**
+- It also includes **Zenity GUI Application** so you can switch between fonts with **Myanmar Font Switcher**

 ## Installation